yissachar/reposcore/README.md

 Repo Score
 =========

-A webapp for calculating the score for a Github repository.
+A webapp for calculating the score for a Github repository: http://reposcore.appspot.com/

 The strength of a Github repository can be calculated from several different factors, including how recently the repository has been updated, how many people contribute to the repository,